-Pastor, Be What You Want to See
+Pastor, do You Want a Discipleship Culture?
+Be What You Want to See

 God forbids pastoral domineering but commands instead “being examples to the flock” (1 Pet.
 5:3).
-Therefore, pastor, whatever you are, your church will eventually become.
+Therefore pastor, whatever you are, your church will eventually become.
 If you are a loudmouth boaster, your church will gradually become known for loudmouth boasting.
 If you are a graceless idiot, your church will gradually become known for graceless idiocy.
 The leadership will set the tone of the community’s discipleship culture, setting the example of the church body’s “personality.”
 So whatever you want to see, that is what you must be.

 This is another reason why plurality of eldership is so important.
 The most important reason to have multiple elders leading a church is because that is the biblical model.
 A plurality of eldership also provides unity in leadership on the nonnegotiable qualifications but works against uniformity in leadership by establishing a collaboration of wisdom, diversity of gifts, and collection of experiences.